carlosevp/Project3_LogAnalysis/README.md

 **Project 3 for Full Stack Web Developer Nanodegree**

-Build a report that interacts with a Postgres SQL database and generate text output with data required to answer 3 mains questions proposed by Udacity.
+Build a report that interacts with a Postgres SQL database and generate text output with data required to answer 3 main questions proposed by Udacity.

 ## Getting Started